ManishCloudera/pod-dependency-services/README.md

-Pod dependency Services
+## Pod dependency services
-This container can be used as init container to specify dependency of other pod.
-It will check for exiting pod with success status.
-If any pod with given label selector is found running in current namespace it will exit with success else exit with failure after timeout.
+This container can be used as an init container to specify the dependencies of other pods.
+It will check for an existing pod with a success status.
+If any pod with the given label selector is found running in the current namespace, it will exit with success.
+If no such pod is found within the specified timeout, it will exit with failure.

 ## Environment Variable:
 POD_LABELS - This is comma (,) separated string of labels of dependency pods which will be checked for Running phase.